Annual Corporate Governance Report

 Recommendation 4.1 | |||

-1. The Directors attends and actively participates in all meetings of the Board, Committees and shareholders in person or through tele videoconferencing conducted in accordance with the rules and regulations of the Commission. | Compliant | Please see minutes of the meetings of the Committee, the Board and the Shareholders for the Year 2020. | |
+1. The Directors attends and actively participates in all meetings of the Board, Committees and shareholders in person or through tele videoconferencing conducted in accordance with the rules and regulations of the Commission. | Compliant | Link: Sec Cert of BOD Meetings with attendance for 2023 | |

 Recommendation 4.2 | |||

-1. Non-executive directors concurrently serve as directors to a maximum of five Insurance Commission Regulated Entities (ICREs) and publicly-listed companies to ensure that they have sufficient time to fully prepare for meetings, challenge Management's proposals/views, and oversee the long-term strategy of the company. | Compliant | Please see CV of Betty Lui in this link | |
+1. Non-executive directors concurrently serve as directors to a maximum of five Insurance Commission Regulated Entities (ICREs) and publicly-listed companies to ensure that they have sufficient time to fully prepare for meetings, challenge Management's proposals/views, and oversee the long-term strategy of the company. | Compliant | Link: Directors’ profiles | |

 Recommendation 4.3 | |||

-1. The directors notify the company's board where he/she is an incumbent director before accepting a directorship in another company. | Compliant | Provide copy of written notification to the board or minutes of board meeting wherein the matter was discussed. | |
+1. The directors notify the company's board where he/she is an incumbent director before accepting a directorship in another company. | Compliant | Link: Directors’ profiles | |

 Principle 5: The board should endeavor to exercise an objective and independent judgment on all corporate affairs. | |||